A note on thermomechanical coupling effects in the indentation of pseudoelastic shape memory alloys: Thermal Effects during Indentation of SMAs

-The simulation results indicate that at small spatial scales, the temperature distribution remains nearly uniform, with the relative temperature change $\theta=T-T_0$ consistently below 1 K. This expected observation aligns with the dominant role of heat conduction at small spatial scales.
-As the spatial scale increases, $\theta$ becomes more pronounced, which then leads to the deviation of the load--indentation depth response from the isothermal case.
+The simulation results indicate that at small spatial scales, the temperature distribution remains nearly uniform, with the relative temperature $\theta=T-T_0$ consistently below 1 K (recall that $T_0$ is the ambient temperature).
+This expected observation aligns with the dominant role of heat conduction at small spatial scales.
+As the spatial scale increases, $\theta$ becomes more pronounced, which then leads to the deviation of the indentation load--depth response from the isothermal case.
 This effect is illustrated in Fig.~\ref{fig-thermref} for the largest spatial scale with $R=50$ mm.
-It follows that at an indentation speed of $v=100$~$\mu$m/s, the normalized load at the maximum indentation depth exhibits an increase of about 15~MPa compared to the isothermal scenario, which stems from thermal hardening effects.
+It follows that at an indentation speed of $v=100$~$\mu$m/s, the normalized load at the maximum indentation depth exhibits an increase of about 66~MPa compared to the isothermal scenario, which stems from thermal hardening effects.
 Notably, during unloading, the indentation response follows a somewhat different trajectory, intersecting with the isothermal response at $\delta/R=0.02$.
 Interestingly, despite a maximum relative temperature of about $\theta_\text{max}=14$ K at $v=100$ $\mu$m/s, the distribution of martensite volume fraction $\eta$ seems to be unaffected and closely resembling that of the isothermal case.

-As a summary of this analysis, Fig.~\ref{fig-thermmax} depicts the variation of the maximum relative temperature $\theta_\text{max}$ and the maximum normalized load $P_\text{max}/R^2$ with respect to the indentation speed $v$ for different spatial scales.
-The normalization of the indentation load by $R^2$ produces a stress-like quantity that filters out first-order geometrical (size) effects, and thus enables us to isolate and examine the impact of thermomechanical coupling on the indentation response across varying spatial scales.
-It is important to note from Fig.~\ref{fig-thermmax} that the maximum relative temperature, reaching about $\theta_\text{max}=14$~K, remains visibly lower than $\theta_\text{max}=27.5$~K obtained under adiabatic condition (see Fig.~\ref{fig-simp}(a) in the subsequent section).
+As a summary of this analysis, Fig.~\ref{fig-thermmax} depicts the variation of the maximum relative temperature $\theta_\text{max}$ and the maximum normalized load $P_\text{max}/A^\text{nom}_\text{max}$ with respect to the indentation speed $v$ for different spatial scales.
+It is important to note from Fig.~\ref{fig-thermmax} that the maximum relative temperature, reaching about $\theta_\text{max}=14$~K, remains visibly lower than $\theta_\text{max}=27.5$~K obtained under adiabatic condition (see Fig.~\ref{fig-simp}(a) in Section~\nameref{sec-simpanal}).
 This indicates that achieving adiabatic indentation would require much higher loading rates, higher than those feasible in quasi-static indentation experiments.